rzkw/grafana/README.md

 ## Contributing
 This is a personal/team documentation repository.
-If you and want to suggest improvements:
+If you'd like to suggest improvements:

 1. Create a branch with your changes
 2. Submit a pull request with a clear description